- Side Effects

 - Whole blood is no longer commonly available or used in most of the United States.

 - The most common use of whole blood in the United States is currently autologous donations for elective surgery.

 - Whole blood, if available, may be indicated for large volume hemorrhaging, such as seen with major trauma, requiring massive transfusion and rapid correction of anemia, coagulopathy, acidosis, and hypothermia.
-Studies supporting this approach include military trauma where they are able to transfuse very fresh (less than 24 hours old) whole blood which is not currently routinely available in civilian institutions.
+Studies supporting this approach include military trauma where they can transfuse very fresh (less than 24 hours old) whole blood which is not currently routinely available in civilian institutions.